jingzl/little-code/README.md

 little-code
 ===========

-just some little code, but useful
+just some little codes, but useful, about everything.